Serving

 WM P88 photo credit: dailysportscar.com

 The first Le Mans race took place in 1923.
-Organized by Automobile Club de l’Ouest, the concept was a deviation from the short sprints of the predominant racing profile at the time, that being the Grand Prix format.
-Le Mans was conceived from the beginning as a competition of endurance over the 10.7 mile circuit.
-This served to promote the quality of the car making brands that participated.
+Organized by Automobile Club de l’Ouest, the concept for Le Mans was a deviation from the short sprints of the predominant racing profile at the time, that being Grand Prix.
+Le Mans was conceived from the very beginning as a competition of endurance over the (original) 10.7 mile circuit.
+This served to promote the quality of the car manufacturers that participated.
 It also fostered innovation beyond speed given cars having to endure a 24 hour run.
 The winner is the car maker / drivers who go the furthest distance during the 24 hour period.

-Early on, top speeds were near 90 mph.
+Early on at Le Mans, top speeds approached 90 mph.
 The highest speed ever recorded was set in 1988 by French driver Roger Dorchy.
 He achieved 252 mph in a WM P88-Peugeot.
-Given the two chicanes added to the Mulsanne Straight to curtail top speeds from increasing, Dorchy's record is likely to stand into perpetuity.
+Given the two chicanes added to the Mulsanne Straight in 1990 (to curtail top speeds from increasing), Dorchy's record may well stand into perpetuity.
 After the chicane additions, top speeds settled to around 227 mph.
-For comparison, a commercial airliner takes off between 140 and 180 mph.
+For comparison, consider a commercial airliner taking off between 140 and 180 mph and there is some indication of the aero-engineering necessary to keep a high speed car grounded.

 Photo credit: Porsche AG